secretstartups/handbook/support/partnerships/jihu.html.md

 **Note**: Prior to reaching out to support, you will need an account pre-created for you in the [support portal](https://support.gitlab.com).
-To have this done, please reach out to your Technical Account Manager, Account Manager, Sales representative, or Support representative first!
+To have this done, please reach out to your Customer Success Manager, Account Manager, Sales representative, or Support representative first!

 JiHu Partnership members contact us via the